UniMath/agda-unimath/src/foundation/functoriality-morphisms-arrows.lagda.md

 ## Properties

-### The functorial map inducing morphisms of the pullback-hom cospan diagrams from morphisms of the arrows preserves homotopies
+### The bifunctorial map on morphisms of arrows inducing morphisms of the associated cospan diagrams of morphisms of arrows preserves homotopies

 ```agda
 module _